Free Resource for Innovation Founders

 Do you know exactly where the capital gap is?

-The Capital Terrain Map is a 12-question self-assessment that benchmarks your company's investability across the four domains that sophisticated capital — government programs, institutional investors, project finance partners — actually uses to evaluate readiness.
+The Capital Terrain Map is a 27-question self-assessment that benchmarks your company's investability across the nine constraints that actually decide whether a first commercial project gets financed and built — the ones lenders, investors, and program officers weigh before they commit.
 Most founders are surprised by what surfaces.

 Free — no pitch, no obligation